 Imagine… you buy a shelf and receive it in a small box.
 While you enjoy your coffee, your shelf is building itself up in front of your eyes.

-Actually, researchers from Self-Assembly Lab of the MIT are developing a 4D printer.
+Researchers from Self-Assembly Lab of the MIT are currently developing a 4D printer.
 The idea here is to unable the printing of materials that get constructed on their own.

 The goal is to transfer to a large scale the existing solution in nanotechnology and biological systems.
 In other words, implement the concept of molecular self-assembly in a manufacturing level.